SOLVE Beach and Riverside Cleanup

 Over 5,100 dedicated volunteers came out in force on Saturday, September 27th to remove trash and improve Oregon's environment as part of the 30th Anniversary of the SOLVE Beach & Riverside Cleanup, presented by the Oregon Lottery.
 This event was also part of the International Coastal Cleanup and National Public Lands Day.

-This year 68,332 pounds of trash and debris were collected from over 110 project sites including beaches, rivers, neighborhoods, parks, and school grounds around the state.
+In 2014, 80,132 pounds of litter and 117 tires were removed from over 110 project sites including beaches, rivers, neighborhoods, parks, and school grounds around the state.
 Invasive non-native plants were cleared from 6 acres of natural area and 286 native trees and shrubs were planted.
 More than 2,000 of the volunteers were youth and students.

-Note that these numbers have been updated since September 27th as final results have come in from our project leaders.
+Note that these numbers have been updated since September as results have come in from our project leaders.
+The numbers above are the final totals!

 There were many amazing volunteers working to help keep Oregon beautiful.
 The Wallace Marine Park project in Salem was the largest inland event, bringing out 200 volunteers, including event sponsors, the Oregon Lottery and Wells Fargo.
 Volunteers removed over 1,000 pounds of debris and helped develop 2 miles of trails.
 In its first year, the Detroit Lake and Riverside Cleanup was an amazing collaborate effort between many organizations including the North Santiam Watershed Council, the U.S. Forest Service and Oregon State Parks.
 Community volunteers helped keep 2,000 pounds of debris out of the local waterways.